scipy/weave/doc/source/tutorial.rst

     ``weave.blitz`` does not currently support operations that use array broadcasting, nor have any of the special purpose functions in NumPy such as take, compress, etc. been implemented.
-Note that there are no obvious reasons why most of this functionality cannot be added to scipy.weave, so it will likely trickle into future versions.
+Note that there are no obvious reasons why most of this functionality cannot be added to Weave, so it will likely trickle into future versions.
 Using ``slice()`` objects directly instead of ``start:stop:step`` is also not supported.